IK8JHL/anytone-flash-tools/at-d878uv_memory.md

 This memory area is read before each write request.

-   - PP - Program Password: Ascii, max 4 bytes, unused bytes are 0x00.
+   - PP - radio reading password, if you try to read the radio it asks for a password: Ascii, max 4 bytes, unused bytes are 0x00.
    - AC - Area Code: Ascii, max 4 bytes, unused bytes are 0x00.